-Sample size calculations were performed with SAS® statistical software (version 9.4 or higher, SAS Institute, Cary, NC) and PASS 2021 Power Analysis and Sample Size software (version 21.0.3, CSS, LLC, Kaysville, Utah).
+Sample size calculations were performed with SAS[®] statistical software (version 9.4 or higher, SAS Institute, Cary, NC) and PASS 2021 Power Analysis and Sample Size software (version 21.0.3, CSS, LLC, Kaysville, Utah).
 For the calculations, general population prevalence estimates were obtained for the outcomes of interest from various sources, including the Metropolitan Atlanta Congenital Defects Program, National Vital Statistics System, and published literature.

 Calculations were performed to determine the achievable precision of outcome prevalence estimates for a range of sample sizes.
 Table 3 presents the sample size by outcome required to detect a range of precisions, from 1% to 5%.
 Precision is calculated as the half-width of the two-sided 95% confidence interval (CI) using the Wilson (score) method for binomial proportions.
-As shown in Table 3, 145 live births in the analysis population of each cohort are needed to estimate the prevalence of MCM with $\pm 3\%$ precision.

-To estimate the number of pregnant individuals who will need to be enrolled to result in 145 live births (with first trimester exposure, if in the exposed cohort) in the analysis population per cohort, several factors were considered, including the expected proportion of live births in the registry, the proportion of enrolled individuals with exposure to ritlecitinib in the first trimester, and the proportion of enrolled individuals expected to be excluded from the analysis population.
+For example, 145 live births in the analysis population of each cohort would be needed to estimate the prevalence of MCM with $\pm 3\%$ precision.
+To estimate the number of pregnant individuals who would need to be enrolled to result in 145 live births in the analysis population per cohort, several factors were considered, including the expected proportion of live births in the registry, the proportion of enrolled individuals with exposure to ritlecitinib in the first trimester, and the proportion of enrolled individuals expected to be excluded from the analysis population.
 Reasons for exclusion from the analysis population are provided in Section 9.7.1.
-It was assumed that 90% of enrolled individuals would be exposed in the first trimester, 90% of enrolled pregnancies would result in a live birth (Covington et al. 2010; Veley et al. 2020), and 10% of enrolled individuals would be excluded from the analysis population.
-Given these assumptions, to attain 145 live births per cohort, 200 pregnant individuals would need to be enrolled in each of the 2 cohorts of the study population, and a minimum of 400 individuals would need to be enrolled in the registry.
-This sample size will enable the study to estimate the prevalence of MCM in each cohort with $\pm 3\%$ precision with 95% confidence.
+It was assumed that 90% of enrolled individuals would be exposed in the first trimester, 90% of enrolled pregnancies would result in a live birth (Covington et al. 2010; Veley et al. 2020), and 10% of enrolled individuals would be excluded from the analysis

+CT24-WI-GL02-RF01 6.0 Non-Interventional Study Protocol Template For Primary Data Collection Study Page 29 of 81 population.
+Given these assumptions, to attain 145 live births per cohort, 200 pregnant individuals would need to be enrolled in each of the 2 cohorts.